dkress59/wordpress-api-client/usage/default-methods.md

 ?> **Note:** If there is an error (e.g. [authentification](usage/authentification.md)),
 the respective promise will resolve to `null`.

+?> You do not need to be authenticated to retrieve password-protected posts/pages – the password musst be appended as URLSearchParams:

 ### find with params

 !> **ToDo** [wordpress-api-client/projects/1#card-71687889](https://github.com/dkress59/wordpress-api-client/projects/1#card-71687889 ':crossorgin')